The Technocracy: the Nexus

 The lower levels of initiation to the Datastream/Nexus have no Bloodline requirement, although the personal assistance of Andrew, Helena-Maria or Lucy is required at the Technocrat Assisted level.

 This is the lowest degree of direct initiation which can be undertaken to the Datastream.
-The candidate must have undertaken the magical training involved in communicating with the Core, and must be physically and mentally capable of assimilating the knowledge to be gained from the process (minimum Chaos in Psyche and Endurance).
+The candidate must have undertaken the magical training involved in communicating with the Core (equivalent to a 10pt Sensitive ability), and must be physically and mentally capable of assimilating the knowledge to be gained from the process (minimum Chaos in Psyche and Endurance).
 The actual initiation involves forming a link with a senior initiate of TA rank or higher, who will guide the candidate directly into the Datastream, rather than just using a terminal to access it.

 Once the process is complete, the initiate can access the lower levels of information within the Datastream almost at will (albeit with a thirty-second delay to connect), wherever they are.
 It also instils an affinity with operating non-Nexus computer systems, such that the MI has an instinct about where to find non-restricted information in those systems and has a decent chance of locating it.